romanpierson/vertx-web-accesslog/README.md

 ## Usage

 This describes the basic usage.
-More specific
+More specific info eg about the different appenders can be found on the links.

 ### Configure route